-- Check the rent amount and who is liable for it, and the dates on which it should be paid. - Check the address for the property is correct. - Check the notice period to end the tenancy and how this can be given, by both landlord and tenant. - Check deposit information and how it needs to be landlord doesn't provide one to you, make one yourself: keep a note of all the furniture in the accommodation, log its condition, record all marks on walls, doors, floors and windows and any damages to the furniture itself.
-You can take photos to keep with your inventory too.
-You and the landlord will need to agree to the inventory to make it valid but it could save you tenancy deposit disputes when you move out.
+- Take a look at your landlord's obligations in detail (what they can and can't do while you are their tenant) and make sure you agree. - Check the rent amount and who is liable for it, and the dates on which it should be paid. - Check the address for the property is correct. - Check the notice period to end the tenancy and how this can be given, by both landlord and tenant. - Check deposit information and how it needs to be paid.